LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Modeling the Latency for the Remaining Scenarios

 \subsection{UL Latency for Size 2 packets in TDD}

 Consider the case where a UE transmits a packet larger than the initial grant size, i.e., \cref{eq:packet-size-greater-than-initial-grant} no longer holds.
 The packet's journey is shown in \cref{fig:bsr-journey-congestion} for a \textit{TDD Common Configuration} with the \textbf{DDUU} pattern.
 The first steps mirror those of the ping packet in \cref{sec:latency-analysis}: the UE sends a scheduling request after $w_1$, receives the initial grant after $w_3$, and transmits data after $w_5$.
 The difference arises because the packet exceeds the initial grant, which is typically small and mainly intended for buffer status reporting (\ballnumber{2}).
 Using this grant, the UE sends $g_I$ bytes of data and a report showing the remaining bytes in its buffer.
-This report is known as the Buffer Status Report (BSR) \footnote{The BSR is very small (less than a byte), so we neglect its contribution to the grant size.} \ballnumber{3}.
+This report is known as the Buffer Status Report (BSR) \footnote{The BSR is small relative to the packet sizes considered, so we neglect its contribution.} \ballnumber{3}.
 The gNB uses this information to allocate additional resources to the UE in the next UL slots.
 Unlike SR, which is sent on PUCCH and processed at the start of the uplink slot \ballnumber{1}, the BSR is carried on PUSCH and only processed in the subsequent slot \ballnumber{4}.